easybuilders/easybuild-docs/docs/installation.md

 !!! note
-    The path to the actual modules tool binary/script used *must* be included in `$PATH`, to make it readily available to EasyBuild.
+    The path to the actual modules tool binary/script used *must* be included in `$PATH`, to make it readily available to SimpleBuild.

     * for Tcl/C environment modules: `modulecmd`
     * for Tcl-only environment modules: `modulecmd.tcl`